rvjc/free-mandelbrot/README.md

 particular, is that we often have to learn stuff whose benefits are not immediately apparent.
-This really sucks for teenagers whose precociousness and impatience will surprise even those of us who were once pecocious and impatient teenagers ourselves.
+This really sucks for teenagers whose precociousness and impatience will surprise even those of us who were once precocious and impatient teenagers ourselves.
 Complex numbers are a classic case in point.
 Iota?
 Square root of minus one?
 Imaginary numbers?
 WTF?
 Well, for this particular field of studt, there is no